Conservatives say they oppose 'secret' move to introduce mandatory vaccine rule for MPs | CBC News

 Both the Liberals and NDP required that their candidates be vaccinated during the election campaign, though they did not extend that requirement to staff members.
 The Bloc Québécois said during the campaign that all of its candidates were vaccinated.
 The Green Party told CBC that both its MPs have been fully vaccinated.

-The issue is expected to come up again today when Prime Minister Justin Trudeau speaks with the leaders of the Conservative Party, the NDP and Green Party to discuss how the Commons should resume its work.
+Prime Minister Justin Trudeau was set to speak today with the leaders of the Conservative Party, the NDP and Green Party about how the Commons should resume its work.

+After Conservative Leader Erin O'Toole talked with Trudeau today, the Conservatives released a statement that did not specifically address the new House of Commons rules but spoke more broadly on the issue of vaccine hesitancy and promised the party would "put forward ideas" to address the problem.

+"Mr O'Toole asked the Prime Minister to stop using vaccines as a political wedge tool and to prioritize addressing the issue of vaccine hesitancy in Canada," said the statement.

 The NDP says it's happy with the mandatory vaccine requirement and that anyone working in the House of Commons precinct should be held to the same standard as the rest of the public service.